 Note: Due to the variety of entities within Franklin County, consolidating network, server, storage, or internet service operations may not be feasible or practical.
-For example, Child Support is entirely supported by the Ohio Department of Job and Family Services (technically and monetarily).
+For example, the network for the Franklin County Child Support Enforcement Agency is entirely supported by the Ohio Department of Job and Family Services (technically and monetarily).
 Also, stakeholders would need assurances that they would receive the same level of service, availability, and be able to be involved in decision making processes.
 This may require a structural examination or the Data Center.